apache/nifi-site/content/projects/minifi.md

 # Form Factors

-MiNiFi is available as either a native binary for Linux or as platform-independent Java distribution.
+MiNiFi is available as either a native binary for Linux/Windows/macOS or as platform-independent Java distribution.

 The native version is a reimplementation of NiFi core concepts in C++, supporting a subset of standard processors while limiting the impact on system resources.